 This collection occurs in order to comply with Belgian data retention directives that came into effect in 2016.
 However, the firm reminds users that (unlike the US and the UK) Belgium does not enforce gag orders, which means that if it were ever asked to hand over any data, it would be able to inform its users.
 It also has a warrant canary and publishes a transparency report, which again allows the user to keep a close eye on what the firm is doing.

 Despite these attempts to remain transparent about its processes; there are definitely going to be some consumers that prefer a no logs email provider (and, to be fair, these do exist).
 However, the option is there to use a VPN in combination with this email provider; which would conceal the user’s real IP address from Mailfence.

 Finally, Mailfence states that its employees are all bound by a confidentiality agreement that forces them to protect all collected data.
 In addition, there is no mention of any customer data being shared with third parties, advertisers, affiliates, or business partners.

-Mailfence implements simple “one-click” OpenPGP encryption for securing emails.
+Mailfence implements easy-to-use OpenPGP encryption for securing emails.
 This is designed to make using PGP encryption less tricky.
-Emails sent to fellow Mailfence never leave Mailfence servers and can be encrypted either with PGP or the password encryption option.
-Emails to non-member can be sent unencrypted, or unencrypted but signed with a digital PGP key.
+Emails sent to fellow Mailfence members never leave Mailfence servers and can be encrypted either with PGP or the password encryption option.
+Emails to non-members can be sent unencrypted, or unencrypted but signed with a digital PGP key.
 In addition, users can opt to send emails fully encrypted and signed.